spencermountain/dumpster-dive/README.markdown

 db.wikipedia.findOne({title:"Toronto"}).categories
 ````

 the english wikipedia will work under the same process.
-The dl will take an afternoon, the unzipping a few minutes, and the loading/parsing a couple hours.
+The download will take an afternoon, the unzipping a few minutes, and the loading/parsing a couple hours.